 A British perspective on writing about Africa

 The big English newspaper The Telegraph publishes lists of the “best” books in many categories.
 One is the “10 Best Novels About Africa.”
 (It’s a great list, featuring both celebrated authors such as V.S.
 Naipaul, Nadine Gordimer, Doris Lessing, Naguib Mahfouz, and J. M. Coetzee; familiar contemporary names such as Alexander McCall Smith and Barbara Kingsolver; and African writers less well known to Americans.)

 The Looting Machine: Warlords, Oligarchs, Corporations, Smugglers, and the Theft of Africa’s Wealth by Tom Burgis – Who’s responsible for corruption in Africa?

 Misconceptions abound in the public perception of corruption in Africa.
 Tom Burgis’ incisive new analysis of corruption on the continent, The Looting Machine, dispels these dangerous myths.
 For starters, corruption is mistakenly believed to reign supreme in every country on the African continent.
-(There are 48 nations in Sub-Saharan Africa, with a combined population of more than 800 million.)
-Yet three Sub-Saharan African nations rank in the top third of the 175 countries in Transparency International’s Corruption Perceptions Index (CPI): Lesotho, Namibia, and Rwanda, with Ghana close behind.
-Ghana scores better than Greece, Italy, and several other European nations.
+(There are 48 nations in Sub-Saharan Africa, with a combined population of more than 1.1 billion as of 2019.)
+Two Sub-Saharan African nations—Somalia and Southg Sudan—ranked lowest of the 179 countries in Transparency International’s Corruption Perceptions Index (CPI) as of 2019.
+But Syria, Yemen, Afghanistan, and Venezuela weren’t much better.

 Portfolios of the Poor: How the World’s Poor Live on $2 a Day, by Daryl Collins, Jonathan Morduch, Stuart Rutherford, and Orlanda Ruthven – Understanding the day-to-day reality of global poverty